What is bowel cancer? Early symptoms and how you can get checked

 What is bowel cancer?

-The bowel is split into two parts, including the small bowel and the large bowel.
+The bowel is split into two parts, the small bowel and the large bowel.
 The large bowel includes the colon, the rectum, and the bowel opening (anus).
+When cells in these parts of the body grow and reproduce uncontrollably, invading and destroying healthy tissue, bowel cancer is diagnosed.

-Fight CRC, a colorectal cancer advocacy organisation raising awareness of the disease, says around 90 per cent of bowel cancer cases have occurred in people aged over 50 since the mid-90s.
+Fight CRC, a colorectal cancer advocacy organisation raising awareness of the disease, says about 90 per cent of bowel cancer cases have occurred in people aged over 50 since the mid-1990s.
+However, the number of new cases has sharply risen among adults under the age of 50.

 How common is bowel cancer in the UK?

-The disease is the second most deadly form of cancer in the UK after lung cancer.
+The disease is the second-most deadly form of cancer in the UK after lung cancer.

 Bowel Cancer UK says one in 15 men and one in 18 women will develop the condition at some point.